What is the Point-in-Time (PIT) Count?

 Volunteer

-This year the Point in Time Count will take place Tuesday, January 23.
+The 2025 Point in Time Count will take place Thursday, January 23.

 If you have any questions, email coc@uwscmi.org.